jeremyhilltech/Microsoft-Active-Directory--An-Introductory-Lab-In-The-Cloud/README.md

 <h2>How To Deploy On-premises Active Directory Within Azure Compute</h2>

+- ### This video series to release in November 2024, check back for updates.

 - ### [YouTube: A Quick Introduction to Active Directory And Context For This Lab](https://www.youtube.com)
 - ### [YouTube: Preparing AD Infrastructure In Azure](https://www.youtube.com)
 - ### [YouTube: Deploying Active Directory](https://www.youtube.com)